-Classrooms have been set up to adhere to physical distancing guidelines.
+Classrooms are set up to adhere to physical distancing guidelines.

 Clear signage is in place to remind everyone to maintain physical distancing whilst moving around the College

-Everyone is required to the keep left on corridors and staircases.
+Everyone is required to keep left on corridors and staircases.

-No assemblies or gathering of pupils beyond the maximum class size of 20 pupils will take place.
+No assemblies or gathering of pupils beyond the maximum class size of 20 pupils can take place.

-In communal areas (e.g. Library, Dining Hall,) special arrangements will be made, floor markings in place and enhance supervision from staff.
+In communal areas (e.g. Library, Dining Hall,) special arrangements are in place plus floor markings and staff supervision.

-All pupils and staff will be reminded regularly about the importance of hygiene and physical distancing.
-This will take place by Online House Assemblies, Online Key Stage Assemblies, Online School Assemblies or on an individual basis.
+All pupils and staff are reminded regularly about the importance of hygiene and physical distancing.
+This takes place by Online House Assemblies, Online Key Stage Assemblies, Online School Assemblies or on an individual basis.